-Last year, my blog made over 700K and email marketing generated almost 90% of my revenues.
-As a result, optimizing the performance of my email signups and my newsletter copy is a constant priority.
+Last year, my blog made over 1 million dollars and email marketing generated almost 90% of my revenues.
+As a result, optimizing the performance of my email signup form and my newsletter copy is a constant priority.

 Recently, I came across an awesome article on the SumoMe.com blog where they published real conversion data across different email signup forms collected from their millions of users.